Knowledgebase

 find . -name "*.EXTA" | sed 's:\(.*\)\.EXTA:mv "\1.EXTA" "\1.EXTB":' | sh

-Where EXTA is the original file extension, and EXTB is the new file extension.
 This method uses Regular Expressions, and can be modified to perform any kind of filename substitution needed.